timnboys/documentation/Docs/integrator3/installupgrade_guide/newwhmcs6.md

 ##### Connection Basics

 * **Connection Name** - You can name the connection anything you prefer to use.
-* **Connection URL** - This must be the URL to your Joomla site, without any queries or template selections etc.
+* **Connection URL** - This must be the URL to your WHMCS site, without any queries or template selections etc.

 ##### API Settings